Mold Makers Maximize Overseas Suppliers With Cooling Simulation

 by Arnaud Divialle

 In the current economic climate, a significant number of plastic injection molds are now designed and manufactured in China.
 But as industry professionals will privately reveal, the lower pricing that offshoring provides sometimes comes with a hidden cost: North American molders and mold makers commonly face challenges maintaining quality control over their Chinese suppliers.
-Many overseas partners exhibit high turnover rates, which can result in molds of varying quality.
-While some certainly excel, others frequently require multiple design iterations, adding to costs and extending lead times.

 Yet another seemingly more cost effective approach is to create extensive guidelines and standards for local and overseas partners to follow, as well as exhaustive verification checklists that analysts in North America use to assess the molds delivered by the suppliers.
 Although it’s labor-intensive, this approach improves the chances that every mold released adheres to a company’s exacting quality requirements.
 Some highly efficient companies perform these checks daily, taking advantage of time zone differences to ensure overseas suppliers are briefed to make any design adjustments the next workday.